killkxu/SoulEarth-Mustang-Core/README.md

 📧 samiabadansarajevo@gmail.com
 🌐 ChatGPT Developer: Sami Abadan

-📜 License
+## 📄 License

-This project is proprietary and protected.
-For partnership or license requests, please contact the author directly.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.